-The property has been altered / extended to comprise its existing layout, whereby first floor accommodation has been added.
+The property has been altered and extended) to comprise its existing layout, whereby there is a kitchenette extension and central extension to the front elevation.
 It is assumed that all necessary Local Authority consents and approvals are in place for these works.

-Access to the property is via a road that may be private, and reference to the Titles will ascertain the exact ownership, maintenance and liability of same.
+Access to the rear of the property is not possible, and reference to the Titles will ascertain the exact ownership, maintenance and liability of same.

-Estimated reinstatement cost for insurance purposes
+Estimated reinstatement cost for insurance purposes £200,000 (Two hundred thousa nd pounds).